Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 A mere simplified variety of Terms & Conditions, Disclaimers are generally used on such sites that accept a massive quantity of user-submitted content or have a lot of external page links.
 If your website is one of them, it is essential for you to post disclaimers.

-On top of that, it becomes more imperative if the content contributed on your website isn’t moderated or edited by anyone.
+On top of that, it becomes more imperative if the content contributed to your website isn’t moderated or edited by anyone.
 Basically, it is all about informing the visitors that you, as the owners of the site, won’t be responsible for links or content available on the website.

-7. Trademarks, Patents & Corporate Policies
+7. Trademarks, Patents, & Corporate Policies

 In such a massive world of online business, getting lost is not a big deal.
 Therefore, if you hold trademarks or patents that can make your website authentic and unique, you should create a different page altogether to showcase such things.